Historical Overview of the California Latino Legislative Caucus

 In 1972, three more Latinos were elected to the State Assembly: Joseph Montoya, Ray Gonzales, and Richard Alatorre.
 Aware of their unified strength, the five Latinos serving in the State Legislature officially formed the Chicano Legislative Caucus in 1973.
 The establishment of the Caucus marked a significant turning point in the political empowerment of the Latino community.
 For the first time in California's legislative history, an agenda was formulated and legislative priorities were developed to protect and preserve the rights of Latinos throughout California.

-Today, the Latino Legislative Caucus is comprised of thirty-seven members (ten Senators, twenty-four Assembly Members) and three auxiliary members (constitutional officers).
+Today, the Latino Legislative Caucus is comprised of thirty-five members (thirteen Senators, twenty-two Assembly Members) and three constitutional officers.
 It is one of the most influential organizations within the State Legislature.
 Its members hold strategic leadership positions and focus primarily on improving the quality of life for working families in California.
 Currently, due to the changing demographics of California, it is apparent that the issues affecting Latinos in California are issues that affect all Californians.